webpro-nl/knip/packages/docs/src/content/docs/reference/cli.md

 TypeScript programs, based on the compatibility of their `compilerOptions`.
 Use this flag to disable this behavior and create one program per workspace.

-You can see the behavior in action in [debug mode](#--debug).
-Look for messages like this:
+You can see the behavior in action in [debug mode][1].
+Look for messages like
+this:

 ```sh
 [*] Installed 4 programs for 18 workspaces